electron-elements/send-feedback/docs/tutorials/setting-up-backend.md

 You will need a server up a running to accept the feedback sent from the app.
 You can use services like [`heroku`](https://www.heroku.com/) or [`now`](https://zeit.co/now) which offer free services.

+Note: This code is just a template, you should ensure your [backend's security checklist see here](http://expressjs.com/en/advanced/best-practice-security.html).
+Do not just copy and paste it and use it for production!